rodneygauna/astro-moments/docs/DEV_BLOG.md

 I also added some more variables to the ship, such as cargo capacity and fuel (this will act as the travel currency).

+Additionally, I started breaking my code up into modules to improve organization and maintainability.
+This will make it easier to manage the codebase as the project grows.
+I saw this example in Challacade's course and thought it was a good idea; I just took it to the next level from my previous experience doing web development.

 I'm also just realizing that the repo and the GDD have "Momments" misspelled as "Momments".
 I'll need to fix that later.